 NRSC acknowledge that it is essential that children and young people participating in swimming are able to do so in a safe and secure environment.
-The club accepts and recognises its responsibility by adopting the ASA’s Child Safeguarding Policy and Procedures presently in force together with all future additions and amendments to that policy.
-The Child Protection Guidelines issued by the ASA in conjunction with the NSPCC, as published in the ASA Wavepower 2020/23, this document can be viewed at -
+The club accepts and recognises its responsibility by adopting the Swim England's Child Safeguarding Policy and Procedures presently in force together with all future additions and amendments to that policy.
+The Child Protection Guidelines issued by the Swim England in conjunction with the NSPCC, as published in Wavepower.
+This document can be viewed at:

 http://www.swimming.org/swimengland/wavepower-child-safeguarding-for-clubs/